 Jessa Hendricker is from Clinton, IL and recently received her Masters in Communication from Illinois State University in May 2019.
 The theatre has always been her second home.
 She has been a part of the Community Players family since 2017, appearing in productions of The Little Mermaid, Sister Act, Joseph and the Amazing Technicolor Dreamcoat, and The Addams Family.
 She is excited to be putting her talents in a new light, serving on the Board of Governors as the Fundraising Chair!
 She is grateful for this sweet place to just be herself and just breathe.

-Dan Virtue has been involved in many shows at Community Players over the past 26 seasons.
-Over the years, he has been seen on stage several times (Guys and Dolls, Charlotte's Web, 1776, Boy Meets Girl, and My Fair Lady).
-But he has found his true calling as a lighting and sound effects designer for the many shows he has helped stage.
-Some of his favorites include: Sweeney Todd, Dracula, and Into the Woods, Urinetown: The Musical, and The Wedding Singer.
+Dan Virtue has been involved in many shows at Community Players starting with Guys and Dolls back in 1993.
+Over the years, Dan has been seen on stage several times (Charlotte's Web, 1776, Boy Meets Girl, and My Fair Lady).
+But he has found his true calling as a Lighting and Sound Effects designer for the many shows he has helped stage.
+Some of his favorites include: Sweeney Todd, Dracula, Titanic, Into the Woods, Urinetown: The Musical, and The Wedding Singer.
 Dan is retired from State Farm, where he was a Programmer/Database Administrator for 37 years.
 Dan has served on the Community Players Board of Governors several times over the years, and is thrilled to be a part of the upcoming auditorium renovation!